maxohq/elixir_proto/README.md

 1. **Schema Index Registry**: Maps schema names to small numeric indices (1-3 bytes vs potentially 20+ bytes for names)
 2. **Fixed Tuple Format**: Stores field values in a fixed tuple structure, eliminating per-field indexing overhead

 This approach provides significant space savings while maintaining full type safety and schema evolution capabilities.
+The library offers two schema definition approaches: the basic `Schema` for simple use cases, and the advanced `TypedSchema` for enhanced type safety and developer tooling integration.

 ## How It Works